 - Dough: make sure you take into account the resting time.
 The dough is somewhat sticky, so refrain from adding too much extra flour, It will be less sticky by the time you have to assemble the bread.

-- Filling: Don't use more than 1 tablespoon of pesto and 1-2 thin slices of cheese.
-If the final pieces of bread are too thick they will not cook properly inside.
+- Filling: Don't use more than 1 tablespoon of pesto and 1 or 2 thin cheese slices.
+If the final pieces of bread are too thick, they will not cook properly inside.

 - Freezing: Unfortunately, these do not reheat well after freezing, probably because they’re not yeasted.